virtual-labs/engineers-forum/hosting-engineer-role.md

 Phase: Should be the number that the lab belongs to Phase 3 or so

-Deploy: This Should be true if we are hosting a lab and exp or only a lab.
+Deploy: This should be true if we are hosting a lab and exp or only a lab.
 If we want to host the only exp then it should be false

 College Name(Institute Name): Update from the R0 file (which is given in the request for hosting issue)